platform5/deco-api/doc/policies.md

 * Create custom policies to suit specific needs
 * Make use of policies *mounting points*

-You might also be interested to [learn about the Members models](./members.md) which can create policies automatically for you following a *members* pattern.
+You might also be interested to [learn about the Members models](./members.md) which can create policies automatically following a *members* pattern.

 ## Prepare a route Controller to use Policies

 In Deco API, the most basic way to create a controller is to create an instance of `ControllerMiddleware` and then use its method to create routes.
 If you want to use policies you only need to use the extended version of this middleware called `PolicyController`: